 Creating the energy future requires bold thinking, and High Alpha Innovation's recent Energy Summit was a conduit to build new companies that disrupt traditional energy supply chains through new climate tech ventures.

-Along with other leaders and entrepreneurs in the industry, we discussed, mapped, and identified areas for innovation.
-The throughline is that we have commercialized significant science and technology; we now need new business models to break through current barriers to scale.
+Along with other leaders and entrepreneurs in the industry, we discussed, mapped, and identified areas for transformative innovation.
+The throughline is that we have commercialized significant science and technology.

 The energy industry is complex.
 The massive scale of the companies, high regulation, capital intensity, and the complex supply chain mean solutions involve many stakeholders with varying incentives and capital requirements.

-Venture capital investors, entrepreneurs, and corporations agree that "there is a role for both major incumbent companies and new ventures in advancing the clean energy economy.
+Venture capital investors, entrepreneurs, and corporations agree "there is a role for both major incumbent companies and new ventures in advancing the clean energy economy.
 It is truly an all hands on deck moment," per Axios.

 Why new business models?
 Corporations, by design, are effective at allocating resources, advancing a model, and ultimately making money.
 However, they are bound by corporate incentive structures and regulatory pressures that inhibit the ability to move fast enough to seize transformational opportunities.